Needy Streamer Overload

-Needy Streamer Overload is a 2022 denpa-themed adventure visual novel created by Japanese developer Xemono and published by WSS Playground for macOS, Microsoft Windows, and Nintendo Switch.
+Needy Streamer Overload is a 2022 denpa-inspired visual novel video game created by Japanese developer Xemono and published by WSS Playground for macOS, Microsoft Windows, and Nintendo Switch, and by Alliance Arts Inc. for PS4 and PS5.
 The player takes on the role of a manager for a female livestreamer, making decisions for her so that she can achieve her goal of reaching one million followers within a month.
-The game was initially titled Needy Girl Overdose, but this was changed in November 2021 in preparation for the western release.
-The game kept its original title in Japan.
+The game was initially titled Needy Girl Overdose, but this was changed for the western release, while the game kept its original title in Japan.